AdamKure/Advent_of_code/Readme.txt

-Here I will be posting my solution to advent of code.
-Starting with problems of 2023 Advent.
+Here I will be posting my solutions to advent of code.
+Starting with Advent of Code 2023.
+Primary goal is to make the code functional, oten it will not be optimized or neatly formated.